It's right in the thick of a hot, wet summer in Cambodia and you should definitely consider wearing cool clothing to combat the heat.

 As far as conservative dress is concerned - it's not as strict as you might think.
 Locals tend to dress very conservatively, especially women - but if you wear reasonably modest attire you wont have any real trouble.
 T-shirts, cropped pants or decent lenth shorts are perfectly acceptable.
 If you wear attire that isn't too short or revealing you will be fine - the only time you should really ramp up the modesty is when visiting a temple, shrine or holy site.

-Jesse - World Nomads over 6 years ago
+Jesse - World Nomads almost 7 years ago

 Cool linen or natural fibre only, nothing man made unless you get something specialised that draws the sweat away from your skin.

 Agree with Jesse - you will be amazed by what people will wear, but if you want to avoid a lot of people being nosey, then dress conservatively.
 Take a hat and remember to drink a lot of water.
-Take rehydration drops. over 6 years ago
+Take rehydration drops. almost 7 years ago

 Skirts are great, especially those jersey ones that are in right now; nice and long and flowy.
 They create good air circulation!
 One tip: If you're not supermodel-sized, your legs may create some friction.
-Either find some nice cotton shorts for under your skirt or in addition to the powdering, try deodorant to prevent "thigh burn"! over 6 years ago
+Either find some nice cotton shorts for under your skirt or in addition to the powdering, try deodorant to prevent "thigh burn"! almost 7 years ago